HPE security service

 As already mentioned, starting with version 1.60 and later, HPE iLO 6 is compliant with the IEEE 802.1AR standard.

-The following table explains how the X509 Subject
+The following table explains how the X509 `Subject` field attributes are

 used in iLO LDevID CSRs when iLO 6 firmware is 1.60 or above.